This website requires cookies to provide all of its features.

-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information.
-You should be able to take short written notes for your own use and be able to do simple measurements and calculations.
+You should be able to follow simple written and verbal instructions to support demonstrations, handouts and for health and safety information, and will be invited to take part in group discussion.
+You should be able to use numbers and be able to do simple measurements and calculations.

 Or call to enrol: 020 7831 7831

 Any questions? firstname.lastname@example.org